Four Years Ago

 “David, start-ups like the one we sold to Drukker give me hope that we can make breakthrough progress in medicine too.
 Human ingenuity shines brightest in the darkest times.”

-Campbell wondered if some of this excited note was lifted from somewhere else.
-It did not sound like the man he knew.
+He wondered if some of this excited note was lifted from somewhere else.
+Parts did not sound like the man he knew.

 Garcia’s email was waiting when he returned to his hotel, keeping him up late that night, intrigued in a way he had not felt in some time.
 Messages bounced between him and Garcia: his questions and Garcia’s answers.